Stereotypes of African Americans: Interracial relationships

-As concluded from the study, interracial dating compromises black love.
-It was often that participants expressed their opinions that black love is important and represents more than the aesthetic since it is about black solidarity.
-"Angry" black women believe that if whites will never understand black people and they still regard black people as inferior, interracial relationships will never be worthwhile.
-The study shows that most of the participants think that black women who have interracial relationships will not betray or disassociate with the black community, but black men who date interracially are seen as taking away from the black community to advance the white patriarchy.
+The participants of the study by Erica Child concluded that 'black love' is harmed by the presence of interracial relationships.
+Its participants expressed their opinions that 'black love' is important, and that this importance is not just about aesthetics, but rather about black solidarity.
+The participants also expressed the idea that white people can never truly understand black people and even regard them as inferior, and therefore interracial relationships with them will never be worthwhile for black people.
+The study shows that most of the participants think that black women in interracial relationships will not betray or disassociate with the black community, but black men who date interracially are perceived by the participants as taking away from the black community to advance 'white patriarchy'.

+Black women can also be strong proponents of interracial dating and often experience pressure from their peers to end their interracial relationships.
+An example being Mildred Delores Loving, the wife of Richard Loving, whose interracial marriage, discrimination of, and landmark supreme court case about, led to the decriminalization of interracial relationships nationwide in the US, and was a leap forwards for civil rights in the nation.
+Black women in contemporary times often report their peers being unsupportive of their interracial relationships, facing hostilities such as stares, intrusive questions, social rejection, criticism, and insults.

+Despite the stereotype of being opposed to interracial dating, black women in the US have increasingly coupled with men of other races.
+According to the Pew Research Center, black women married outside their race in about 3% of their marriages in 1980, 5% in 1980, 9% in 2008, and 12% in 2015, quadrupling their rates of interracial marriage within 35 years.

 "Black bitch"

 The "black bitch" is a contemporary manifestation of the Jezebel stereotype.
 Characters termed "bad black girls", "black whores", and "black bitches" are archetypes of many blaxploitation films produced by the Hollywood establishment.
 The term "Black Bitch" was the working title of an Australian television show but upon announcement of the upcoming series, the choice of title was met with significant controversy.
 The name originally given to the series originates from an act of vandalism carried out against the fictional show's indigenous female protagonist in which their car is vandalized with the words "black bitch" spray-painted upon it.
 According to the ABC Indigenous, the publishers of the program, the naming of the series was “a deliberate reclamation of a racial slur”.
-Nevertheless, this decision was met with backlash from indigenous activists and other members of the public, resulting in the renaming of the series before its 2019 debut.
+Nevertheless, this decision was met with backlash from indigenous activists and other members of the public, resulting in the renaming of the series to Total Control before its 2019 debut.